davidespalla/davidespalla.github.io/current_projects.md

+---
 layout: page
-title: Current Projects
+title: Publications
-permalink: /current_projects/
+permalink: /publications/

-# Current projects
+---

+---

 Here you can find a brief description of the main projects I am working on at the moment.